 The American Association of Colleges of Pharmacy (AACP) is pleased to welcome you to PharmCAS.
 Applicants who apply through PharmCAS will submit a completed web-based application comprised of biographical data, post secondary degree programs attended, academic course history, work experience, extracurricular activities, and a personal statement.
 It is your responsibility to read and follow all PharmCAS and program-specific instructions.

-The 2018-2019 PharmCAS admissions cycle begins in mid-July 2018.
+The 2019-2020 PharmCAS admissions cycle begins in mid-July 2019.
 Applicants may start and submit the application as soon as it is available.
-PharmCAS will not accept application materials after June 28, 2019, when the 2018-2019 cycle officially closes.
-Make sure to review the PharmCAS 2018-2019 Application Instructions PDF for fall 2019 enrollment.
+PharmCAS will not accept application materials after June 30, 2020, when the 2019-2020 cycle officially closes.

 - The PharmCAS institutional deadline indicates the date you must submit your web application and official transcripts to PharmCAS.
 This is NOT the deadline by which your verified application must arrive at your designated programs.